-Our International Scholarship Program is designed to allow conservation GIS practitioners to attend the Esri User Conference and SCGIS Annual Conference held in California every summer and to allow them to take specialized three-week GIS courses organized for the scholarship recipients before the conferences.
-These courses are provided jointly by SCGIS, Juniper GIS, Esri, UC Davis Information Center for the Environment, and UC Berkeley Blue Oak Ranch Reserve.
+Our Global Scholarship Program is designed to allow conservation GIS practitioners to attend the Esri User Conference and SCGIS Annual Conference, traditionally held in California every summer and to allow them to take specialized three-week GIS courses organized for the scholarship recipients before the conferences.
+These courses are provided jointly by SCGIS, Juniper GIS, Esri, and UC Davis Information Center for the Environment.

 This is not a typical scholarship program.
 It covers only some of the costs affiliated with the travel to and attendance at these events; only on rare occasions are we able to provide awards that cover full costs.

-INTERNATIONAL SCHOLARS: Each year the international scholars represent the best of the best of conservationists using geography and GIS to pursue effective science, educate and change local communities, and discover new ways of protecting species.
+GLOBAL SCHOLARS: Each year the global scholars represent the best of the best of conservationists using geography and GIS to pursue effective science, educate and change local communities, and discover new ways of protecting species.

-TRAIN THE TRAINER TEACHERS (TTT): These are prior scholars who were selected for advanced training to become certified SCGIS Instructors, and are returning to assist the scholarship program with additional instructionand training to expand GIS capacity in their local region.
+TRAIN THE TRAINER TEACHERS (TTT): These are prior scholars who were selected for advanced training to become certified SCGIS Instructors.
+They assist the scholarship program with instruction and work to expand GIS capacity in their local region.